WebAssembly/component-model/design/mvp/Async.md

 callee task attempts to return when its `num_borrows` is greater than zero, the callee traps.

-In an asynchronous setting, the only generalization necessary is that, since there can be multiple overlapping async tasks executing in a component instance, a borrowed handle must track *which* task's `num_borrow`s was incremented so that the correct counter can be decremented.
+In an asynchronous setting, since there can be multiple overlapping async tasks executing in a component instance, a borrowed handle must track *which* task's `num_borrow`s was incremented so that the correct counter can be decremented and there is a trap upon `task.return` if `num_borrows` is nonzero.

 ### Cancellation